malhar2598/hackathon8762/README.md

 ## Files

 - `train.csv/`: Contains the dataset used to train the model.
-- `hackathon8762.ipynb/)`: Contains Jupyter scripts for data preprocessing, model training, and evaluation.
+- `hackathon8762.ipynb/`: A Jupyter Notebook containing scripts for data preprocessing, model training, and evaluation.
-- `test.csv/`: Stores the trained model file.
+- `test.csv/`: Stores the data used for model predictions.
-- `README.md`: This file.
+- `README.md`: The documentation file explaining the project.
-- `hackathon8762.csv/`: Contains the finalised dataset with the predicted column 'y'.
+- `hackathon8762.csv/`: The output dataset with the predicted 'y' column.
-- `hackathon8762.pdf/`: Contains the finalised dashboard visualised with the PowerBi.
+- `hackathon8762.pdf/`: A visualized dashboard of the results created using Power BI.

+## Setup Instructions

+Follow these steps to set up and run the project:

+1. Download the Required Files:

+    - Place the train.csv and test.csv files in the same directory.
+    - Download the hackathon8762.ipynb notebook script and place it in the same directory as the CSV files.

+2. Open the Notebook:

+    - Use your preferred Python IDE.
+This project was developed using Jupyter Notebook.
+    - Open the hackathon8762.ipynb file through your IDE, ensuring that the file paths to train.csv and test.csv are correct and that the file names have not been modified.

+3. Run the Notebook:

+    - Execute the cells in the hackathon8762.ipynb notebook.
+This will train the model.

+4. Make Predictions:

+    - The model will automatically predict the values for the test.csv data and append a new column, y, with the results.
+There is no need to manually add this column.

+5. Completion:

+    - That’s it!
+The model is now ready.
+Thank you for using this project.

 Feel free to reach out if you have any questions or suggestions!